MileHacker Logo

 • Piadina stalls for quick and satisfying meals.

-• Some simple pizzerias also exist.
+• Some simple pizzerias are also available.

 Markets and Food Halls